 The Gnomish race has survived many disasters since its creation.
 What was once a healthy and thriving race was dwindled down to clumps of stragglers in a matter of decades.
 Their elaborate keep of knowledge destroyed by war and lost somewhere in the Beruvian Mountains, mostly at the hand of the orcish hordes.
 Their relationship between their cousins, the Dwarves, ripped apart by the feud between their creators Gannor and Isorian.
 They were left scattered to the wind, a good portion finding themselves camped outside the gates of the rebuilding Attania, becoming known as the City Gnomes, while the rest remained throughout the Aolani Mountains, Beruvian Mountains, and Mistwood, becoming what is known as County Gnomes.
 Their knowledge of architecture proved to be the secure foundation of the new Imperium city.
 Since then they have endured through their wits, becoming tacticians, architects, scholars, all employed by the highest bidder.

 Brownies – I think they could prove to be great inventors if they could focus their minds to it.
 Instead, all they seem to want to do is play.

 Orcs – They are nothing more than savages!

-Hydrelean – I think the Hydrel understand things about sailing and the ocean that we could never understand from the land.
+Hydrelean – I think the Hydrel understands things about sailing and the ocean that we could never understand from the land.
 There’s so much we could learn from their people.